DataDog/documentation/content/integrations/ecs.md

 ##### Dynamic detection and monitoring of running services

-Datadog's <a href="https://docs.datadoghq.com/guides/autodiscovery/">Autodiscovery</a> can be used in conjunction with ECS and Docker to automatically discovery and monitor running tasks in your environment.
+Datadog's [Autodiscovery](agent/autodiscovery/) can be used in conjunction with ECS and Docker to automatically discovery and monitor running tasks in your environment.

 ## Data Collected
 ### Metrics